ab-rasa/se-take-home-test-2026H1/README.md

 ## 4. Update your flow

 Update your `flow_get_store_hours` to also provide a specific day's hours of operation.
+The user should now be able to ask about a specific day, or see all the hours.

 **Specific day's hours of operation**